Shopify/polaris/src/components/Button/README.md

 # Button

-Buttons are used to make common actions immediately visible and easy to perform with one click or tap.
-Merchants can use it to navigate, or take action.
+Buttons are used to make common actions immediately visible and easy to perform with one click, tap, or keypress.
+Merchants can use them to navigate or to take action.

 ---